Do You Pay Taxes on IRA After Retirement?

 - Standard withdrawals: Traditional IRA withdrawals made after age 59 1/2 will be taxed as ordinary income with no penalties applied; on the other hand, Roth IRAs allow both contributions and earnings to be withdrawn tax- and penalty-free after reaching age 59 1/2 and holding your account for at least five years.

-- Qualified charitable distributions (QCDs): If you are over 70 1/2, qualified charity distributions (QCDs) taken from an IRA to charities that are qualified are counted toward meeting RMD obligations while at the same time supporting causes dear to you.
-They can also contribute towards satisfying RMD requirements and tax-efficiently.
+- Qualified charitable distributions (QCDs): If you are over 70 1/2, qualified donations (QCDs) from your IRA to eligible charities are counted toward meeting RMD requirements while at the same time supporting causes dear to you and can be used to satisfy RMD taxes and tax-efficiently.

 The Impact of Tax Reforms